nodejs/nodejs.org/README.md

 ## Deployment

-Full setup is in <https://github.com/nodejs/build/tree/master/ansible/www-standalone> minus secrets and certificates.
-The webhook is setup on GitHub for this project and talks to a small Node server on the host which does the work.
+The full setup is in <https://github.com/nodejs/build/tree/master/ansible/www-standalone> minus secrets and certificates.
+The webhook is set up on GitHub for this project and talks to a small Node server on the host which does the work.
 See the [github-webhook](https://github.com/rvagg/github-webhook) package for this.

 ## Content vs. Code